 Even at Fort Worth’s Prairie Dog Town neighbors sometimes called police to report that people were shooting the prairie dogs with guns.

 Others of us shot the prairie dogs with cameras.
-Here are two video clips of Prairie Dog Town in the 1970s, recorded on the primitive equipment of forty-plus years ago:
+Here are two video clips of Prairie Dog Town in the 1970s, recorded on the primitive video equipment of forty-plus years ago:

 The juveniles were curious and carefree, running and wrestling playfully.
-The adults were all business as they stood sentry duty on burrow mounds and fended off their pestering younguns (“Don’t make me send you to your hole!”).
+The adults were all stern-browed business as they stood sentry duty on burrow mounds and fended off their pestering younguns (“Don’t make me send you to your hole!”).
 Both adults and juveniles would occasionally rise up on their hind legs, raise their arms, and bark.
 Sometimes an adult would stick just its head above ground and bark repeatedly.
 They were perfectly comfortable around the horses they shared the acreage with.
-And they were not afraid of cars either in motion or parked nearby.
+And they were not afraid of cars that were either in motion or parked nearby.
 But if you got out of your car and walked toward the colony, the sentries, like submarine commanders on a conning tower, would bark the “Dive!
 Dive!” alert, and everyone would head for the holes and disappear.

 But in the 1970s Earl Henderson sold the sixty acres and moved to Houston, and Prairie Dog Town was destined for commercial development.